Amazon Bedrock#

 -

-Create a Kubernetes secret with your AWS credentials in the same namespace as your agent, typically
+If you are using access keys, create the secret in the same namespace as your agent, typically kagent:

 Step 2: Create the ModelConfig#